AlayaCare/goliac/docs/installation.md

   - change the Content-Type for `application/json`
   - set a webhook secret
   - set the webhook URL to be able to reach `http://GOLIAC_SERVER_HOST:GOLIAC_SERVER_PORT/webhook`
+- in Permissions and events
   - in Subscribe to events
     - select `Push`

 And you need to configure the Goliac server with
 - the `GOLIAC_GITHUB_WEBHOOK_SECRET` environment variable.